 Boutros Arabic Playing Cards

-Original designs inspired by the “One Thousand and One Nights” (“Arabian Nights”) folk tales, printed in 1000 copies as promotion for Sheraton Hotels Middle East, Arab Express Travel and Al Mabani Construction Group active in the Middle East mainly in Saudi Arabia.
+These original designs were inspired by the “One Thousand and One Nights” (Arabian Nights) folk tales, and are found in various editions as promotion for Strand Associates (Arabic) Limited, Sheraton Hotels Middle East, Arab Express Travel, and Al Mabani Construction Group (active in the Middle East, mainly in Saudi Arabia).
 The numerals are Arabic and the face cards are labelled in Arabic.
 King translates to "Malek," Queen to "Malekeh," and Jack to "Amir."
 The joker translates to "Joker."

 Rex's main interest was in card games, because, he said, they were cheap and easy to get hold of in his early days of collecting.
 He is well known for his extensive knowledge of Pepys games and his book is on the bookshelves of many.